himanshu-004/Social-Buzz/README.md

 Social Buzz a large social media conglomerate it emphasizes content by keeping all users anonymous, only tracking user reactions on every piece of content.

-To start our engagement with Social Buzz, the data analytics team at running a 3 month initial project in order to prove to them that we are the best firm to work with.
+To start our engagement with Social Buzz, the data analytics team at Accenture running a 3 month initial project in order to prove to them that we are the best firm to work with.
 They are expecting the following:

 - An audit of their big data practice